kubos/kubos/docs/dev-docs/device-api-guide.rst

 Rust
 ^^^^

-Rust has native support for unit tests.
-Use it.
+Rust has `native support for unit tests <https://doc.rust-lang.org/book/second-edition/ch11-03-test-organization.html>`__.

+This can be leveraged by running ``cargo test`` from within the module folder.

 Python
 ^^^^^^